karlch/vimiv/_pages/docs/include/config_settings.md

 Settings are configured in the vimivrc file.
-This file is separated into three
+This file is separated into four
 sections:

 * GENERAL
 * LIBRARY
+* EDIT
 * ALIASES

-The first two sections group settings, the third is used to define aliases.
+The first three sections group settings, the fourth is used to define aliases.
 What each setting means and what values are possible is explained below:

 #### GENERAL